Kalaiselvi84/agones/site/content/en/docs/Reference/fleetautoscaler.md

       # Must be bigger than 0.
 Required field.
       bufferSize: 5
       # MinCapacity is the minimum aggregate List total capacity across the fleet.
-      # If zero, it is ignored.
+      # If BufferSize is specified as a percentage, MinCapacity is required must be greater than 0.
-      # If non zero, it must be smaller than MaxCapacity and can be greater than or equal to BufferSize.
+      # If non zero, MinCapacity must be smaller than MaxCapacity and must be greater than or equal to BufferSize.
       minCapacity: 10
       # MaxCapacity is the maximum aggregate List total capacity across the fleet.
       # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
 Required field.